When To Transition To Toddler Bed: 7 Signs Your Child Is Ready

 Image: Shutterstock

-If your toddler is making attempts to climb out of the crib, getting a toddler bed is not your only option.
+If your toddler is climbing out of the crib frequently, getting a toddler bed is not your only option.
 You can try lowering the mattress as low as it can go; with some cribs, the mattress can be lowered almost to floor level.
 This will buy you some time to get your toddler’s new bed ready.
 But if you still find them climbing out, switch them into a safer bed sooner (1).

 3. They are potty training